vitali-fedulov/images/README.md

 # About

-Near duplicates and resized images can be found with the module.
 There are no dependencies: only the Golang standard library is used.
 Supported image types: GIF, JPEG and PNG (golang.org/pkg/image/ as in October 2018).

 Demo: [similar image search and clustering](https://similar.pictures) (deployed [from](https://github.com/vitali-fedulov/vitali-fedulov.github.io)).